Glanworth: Glanworth Abbey

 Glanworth Abbey was also built in the 13th century, next to the castle, by the Dominican order.
 The priory was desecrated in the 16th century.
 The priory's gable tracery window, now restored, was once part of the Protestant church, which is located in the Catholic graveyard.

 Glanworth Bridge

 Built in the mid-17th century, Glanworth Bridge is a narrow 13-arch bridge, and one of the oldest remaining examples in the region.
 According to The Corkman, it is said to be the "narrowest and oldest public bridge in everyday use" in Europe.

 Glanworth Mill

-Glanworth mill, built in the mid-19th century, is located along the banks of the River Funshion and sits below the Norman castle.
-Built during the 1840s as part of a famine relief scheme, it is home to one of the last remaining reverse undershot water wheels in Ireland.
-It was first operated as a woollen mills by the Daly family (who relocated to the Ardfinnan Woollen Mills) and later by Messrs John F Quinlan & Company.
+Glanworth mill, built in the late 18th century, is located along the banks of the River Funshion and sits below the Norman castle.
+Converted to a woollen mill in the 1840s as part of a famine relief scheme, it is home to one of the last remaining reverse undershot water wheels in Ireland.

+It was first owned as a woollen mill by the Daly family, whose Rossmore Mills represented the Irish woollen industry with 12 firms at the Great Exhibition and whose legacy continued at the Ardfinnan Woollen Mills.
+It became a woollen mill again under their extended family Messrs John F Quinlan & Company of the Glanworth and Bluebell Woollen Mills and represented the Irish woollen industry with 28 other firms at the 1883 Cork International Exhibition.